Q: How is your school accredited?

 A: 99% of our students go to four year colleges or universities, many with scholarships for academics, athletics or fine arts.
-The senior class of 2019 was awarded more than $4.5 million in scholarships and awards.
-Access a list of college acceptances in the Celebrating the Class of 2019 document that showcases the many accomplishments of our most recent graduating class.
+The senior class of 2021 was awarded more than $4.1 million in scholarships and awards.
+Access a list of college acceptances on the Celebrating the Class of 2021 page that showcases the many accomplishments of our most recent graduating class.
 Click here to view the upper school profile.

 Q: Do you offer extended care to students?

 A: We offer an Extended Day Program for our students in junior kindergarten through grade 8.
 All program services and care end promptly at 6 p.m.
 Access details and fees for the Extended Day program.*